jDataView/jDataView/README.md

 Changelog
 ========
+* **August 23 2013**
+  * Added bitfield support (was considered to be borrowed from [jBinary](https://github.com/jDataView/jBinary), but implemented faster and simpler version).
+  * Completely dynamic one-time write* definition for all the set* methods.
+  * Restructured tests using Mocha's BDD style, so now possible to test separate features and/or engines.
 * **May 15 2013**
   * jDataView got [own account](https://github.com/jDataView)!
 More projects and demos coming soon.
 * **May 30 2013**: